Blackberry Brandy Recipe

 BLACKBERRYING & BRAMBLING

 This satisfying and tasty little project is so simple you won’t believe it.
-You’ll find full details in the recipe card at the end, but here are the basic steps.
+The only skill you need is patience to let the fruity, dark liqueur mature.
+You’ll find ingredients amounts and full instructions in the recipe card at the end.
+But I recommend you read this post first for extra tips and step-by-step images to guide you.

 1. PICK & PREPARE BLACKBERRIES